jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 programs for rudimentary validation of the inventory and to generate some ubiquitous NIR tables.
 There are no intentions to make graphical user interface.

+>[IMPORTANT]
+>The new CRFReporter to be used is avalable from https://crfappar5.unfccc.int.
+The old one can be found from https://unfccc.int/crfapp/.

 **The instructions are for `bash` shell in sorvi**.
 Your default shell might be for example `tcsh` and you must for instance adjust quotation marks (') in the examples to fit shell's syntax.